Benefits Of LGBTQ Therapy

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

-LGBTQIA-specific therapy provides affirming care for individuals whose gender identity and/or sexuality generally differ from those who identify as cisgendered (gender and/or expression aligns with sex assigned at birth) and heterosexual (attracted to the opposite sex).
+LGBTQIA-specific therapy conducted by licensed therapists provides affirming care for individuals whose gender identity and/or sexuality generally differ from those who identify as cisgendered (gender and/or expression aligns with sex assigned at birth) and heterosexual (attracted to the opposite sex).

-LGBTQIA+ affirming therapy provided by licensed therapists is a valuable resource for the LGBTQIA community.
+LGBTQIA+ affirming therapy or counseling provided by licensed therapists is a valuable resource for the LGBTQIA+ community.
 Finding the right therapist who understands the challenges of gender transition, gender nonconforming identity, and discrimination can be critical to resolving mental health issues, relationship issues, and anger management.
-The LGBTQ+ therapy space can offer a safe, supportive space to discuss lesbian, gay, bisexual, and gender nonconforming concerns, providing immediate help and affirming therapeutic care.
+The LGBTQ therapy and counseling space can offer a safe, supportive space to discuss lesbian, gay, bisexual, and gender nonconforming concerns, providing immediate help and affirming therapeutic care from licensed LGBTQ therapists.

 The community that LGBTQ therapy supports